This story has been updated with new details.

 When and where

-A grand game deserves a storied venue.
-The State Fair Classic is Oct.
-1 at 4 p.m. at the Cotton Bowl in Fair Park, 3750 Cotton Bowl Circle, Dallas.
-Game tickets include entrance to the State Fair and the pre-game concert.
-Tickets cost $28 and can be found at Ticketmaster or locations as diverse as Williams Chicken franchises and Friendship West Baptist Church.
+The State Fair Classic is Sept.
+29 at 4 p.m. at Cotton Bowl Stadium in Fair Park, 3750 Cotton Bowl Circle, Dallas.
+Game tickets include entrance to the State Fair and the pre- and post-game concert.
+Tickets cost $28 online and $34 at the gate.
+Tickets can be purchased via Ticketmaster or locations as diverse as Williams Chicken locations and Friendship West Baptist Church.

 What's in a game?

-Oct.
-1: The Grambling State alumni chapter will hold the Battle of the Bands and Cheerleader Showcase at Lancaster High School on game day at 7:30 a.m.; the pre-game concert will start on the Chevy Main Stage inside the fair grounds at 2 p.m.; the game is at 4 p.m.
+Sept.
+29: The Grambling Metro DFW Chapter Alumni will hold the Williams Chicken Battle of the Bands and Dance Showcase at Beverly D. Humphrey "Tiger" Stadium (200 E. Wintergreen Road, Lancaster) on game day at 8 a.m.
+The pre-game concert featuring Sevyn Streeter will start on the Chevy Main Stage inside the fairgrounds at 2 p.m.
+The post-game concert will feature Morris Day and the Time at 8:30.

 The bands will battle

 HBCU bands are know for high-stepping, pageantry and turning the stands into a dance party.
-There's a lot of history here: This is an a longtime interstate rivalry, in a game that Prairie View has been in since the beginning almost 90 years ago.
+There's a lot of history here: All the bands featured in the two Classics this year form longtime rivalries.

 A star (or two) will appear